Skip to content

 • source: Data source.

-• pipeline: Script path when using Pipeline.
+• pipeline: Define script path when using pipelines.

 • multiline_match: Multi-line matching.